About

 Wellness by Necessity

 Originally I expected to continue my career as an engineer well into normal retirement age and possibly even longer if I was enjoying it.
 That perspective was forever altered when my father retired at age 60 and was diagnosed with cancer at roughly the same time.
-It seemed brutal to me that a man who had worked his life as a tradesman had to live with cancer in his retirement.
+It seemed brutal to me that a man who had worked hard his whole life as a tradesman had to live with cancer in his retirement.
 Furthermore, his father had died at 49 and the men on my grandmother’s side had an average lifespan of even lower.
 So there is a real possibility that my golden years might not be long or in good health.
 I say this not to be depressing, but to be optimistic and motivated to buck the trend.
 Health and wellness are a fundamental component of my Financial Independence plan.
 Even the act of writing this down reinforces and reminds me of the importance of that goal.

 Retire Early

 There are critics of the Financial Independence Retire Early (F.I.R.E.) community who say there is no way to save enough to account for all of life’s uncertainties.
 I suppose every day we are all one catastrophe, be it health or natural disaster, away from our financial plans unraveling.
 But this financial goal is still worth working for when you think of the alternative which is to live your life with no plan and no greater goal.
-I firmly believe that our pursuit of FI makes us far more capable to weather whatever life throws at us.
+I firmly believe that our pursuit of FI makes us far more capable of weathering whatever life throws at us.

 I invite you to follow us on the path of Designing FI.